momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

    (for example `\Steam\steamapps\common\EARTH DEFENSE FORCE 6`).
 2. Run `VR_Play.bat`: **Y** = VR, **N** = normal flat play.
 Close the game before switching.
 3. Start the game from Steam as usual.
+4. **The first VR run may be heavy.** The mod measures your headset's field of view on the first run and saves it; until then it renders a wider picture than needed.
+Close the game once and start it again -- from the second run on, the picture is fitted to your headset and runs lighter.
+(Do the same once after changing headsets.)

 ## Updating